Danielyjyoon/dl-neuro-playground/cnn/README.md

   - Batch normalization and dropout
   - CNN training pipelines

-### `unet_segmentation/`
+### `nnUNet/`
-- A PyTorch implementation of the UNet architecture
-- Originally developed for brain image segmentation in a neuroimaging research project
+- nnUNet used in WMH segmentation project
-- Includes:
-  - Model definition
-  - Training/evaluation scripts
-  - Example usage and visualization
+- Currently writing a paper, WMH segmentation from CT

 ---